 The Economics of Globally Shared and Public Goods responds to an urgent need to consolidate and refine the economic theories and explanations pertinent to globally shared resources.
 Making a clear distinction between theories and empirical models, it elucidates the problem of global public goods while incorporating insights from behavioral economics.
 Its comprehensive and technical review of existing theoretical models and their empirical results illuminate those models in practical applications.
 Relevant for economists and others working on challenges of globally shared goods such as climate change and global catastrophes, The Economics of Globally Shared and Public Goods provides a path toward greater co-operation and shared successes.

 - Offers an encompassing description of the economics of global public goods

 - Provides an ensemble of empirical analyses of behavioral complexities

-- Explores a set of optimality conditions for a solution applicable to many problems
+- Defines a set of optimality conditions for a solution applicable to many problems

 Upper-division undergraduates through professionals working on public economics

 1. An Introduction to the Challenges of Public and Globally Shared Goods in Economics and Policy-making

 2. The Economics of Public Goods and Club Goods

 3. The Economics of Global Scale Public Goods: Key Challenges and Theories